syonfox/Motion-Flow/Report.md

 #### Motivation

 We created an arcade game because arcade games are one of the major genre of games where people sit idly and play the games with little to no movement.
-We wanted to create an arcade game that can be more physcially engaging.
+We wanted to create an arcade game that can be more physically engaging.

 Using computer vision that detects human motion and control the game using human motion, we can replace the cost for expensive sensors and controllers that are used currently in controlling game using